For printing accepted scientific articles that contain the following elements:

 List of references.

-In Russian, Ukrainian and English of no more than 0.5 of page.
+In Russian, Ukrainian and English (depending on the language of the article) of no more than 0.5 of page.

 References should be without cuts.